liushang17/AEnet/README.md

 Step5: ASP sub-clusters merging.
 Clusters with fewer than 10 ASPs are merged with the most similar clusters, provided that the similarity between clusters is above 0.1.
 The similarity between two ASP clusters is defined as the proportion of ASP pairs with a similarity score greater than 0.1, where one ASP in the pair belongs to one cluster and the other ASP belongs to the other cluster.

-Output.
-The ASP clusters as well as the Jaccard similarity coefficient matrix.
+Output: The ASP clusters as well as the Jaccard similarity coefficient matrix.

 Below is an example command: